 Here's the scoop: Throwing an ice cream social is an age-old tradition.
 Like 200 years old.
 Fast forward to today, and ice cream is easy to serve for a casual yet creative party with your friends!
 This ice cream social features fresh flavors and simple, pretty decor, plus lots of opportunities for mingling between mouthfuls.

 We had help from Jeni Britton Bauer, the founder of Jeni's Splendid Ice Creams in Columbus, Ohio.
 Read on for some of her favorite recipes plus invitations and decorating ideas for this chill social occasion.

 The invitations kick-start the nostalgia.
 A pretty scooped ice cream pattern has a perfect spot for a tuck-in wooden spoon.
 Print our pattern onto cardstock; trim the design as shown and use the pattern to cut invites from pretty colored paper.

 Keep hands clean and dress up your dessert with pretty cone covers that come together in less than a minute.
 Start with a set of empty waffle cones and our free cone template; wrap each cone with pretty patterned paper and secure with tape.
 Guests will love this extra touch!

 Let your guests take the party home with them.
-Give them the recipe for Ugandan Vanilla Bean Ice Cream (recipe, below, or use your own favorite), a wooden spoon, and a pint-size container with a pretty cozy.
+Give them the recipe for Ugandan Vanilla Bean Ice Cream (recipe, below, or use your own favorite), a wooden spoon, and a pint-size container with a pretty holder.

 Love these recipes?
 Get more with Jeni's Splendid Ice Creams at Home.
 The book has more than 100 recipes alongside Jeni's tips and techniques (published by Artisan).